Laevistrombus canarium: Human uses and conservation measures

-The flesh of the dog conch is edible.
-It is a staple food for locals living along the seashore, and is fished in many parts of Southeast Asia.
+The flesh of Laevistrombus canarium is edible and widely consumed.
+This species holds significant economic importance and is considered one of the most valuable fishery resources in many coastal regions of Southeast Asia.
+It is a staple food for locals living along the seashore, being fished in many Southeast Asian countries.
 Despite their ornamental value, L. canarium shells are traditionally used by local fishermen as sinkers for fishing nets.
 Studies from 2008 to 2009 indicate that L. canarium has been overexploited and overfished in many areas; malacologists and ecologists have recommended reducing exploitation rates to maintain its availability as a natural resource.
 Finding large dog-conch individuals has become an increasingly difficult task in several regions where this species occurs.
 Initiatives in the southern Thailand province of Phuket intend to increase depleted natural stocks of L. canarium by reintroducing cultured animals in local seagrass beds.
 Fishermen are encouraged not to collect younger, smaller individuals that have not yet reproduced.
+In a more recent effort to reduce the impact on naturally occurring populations of the species, researchers from Taiwan have been developing aquaculture methods aimed at mass-producing it for human consumption.

-Imposex has recently been detected in L. canarium.
+Imposex has been detected in L. canarium.
 Imposex is the development of male sex organs in female animals exposed to man-made organic tin compounds, such as tributyltin (TBT).
 It has negative consequences for several species of sea snails, ranging from sterility in some individuals to the extinction of entire populations.
 Tin compounds are biocidal antifouling agents mixed into paints to prevent marine encrustations on boats and ships.
 High concentrations of these compounds are commonly present in seawater near shipyards and docking areas, exposing nearby marine life to harmful effects.
 In a 2011 paper, Cob and colleagues found that imposex rates are high in dog conch populations near Malaysian ports; however, the researchers could not detect any cases of sterility in affected females.
 The authors concluded that females of L. canarium often develop a penis when seawater contains organotin compounds, but the phenomenon does not cause sterility in this species.
 The ability of the dog conch to survive despite imposex makes this species a suitable local bioindicator for organotin pollution.

+Recent studies have shown that L. canarium is capable of bioaccumulating heavy metals such as lead (Pb) in its tissues, particularly in coastal areas exposed to intensive human activities.
+Research conducted in Madong waters, Tanjung Pinang, in Indonesia, reported the accumulation of lead in the tissues of this species.
+These findings demonstrate that L. canarium may serve as a useful bioindicator for monitoring heavy metal pollution in tropical marine environments.